Bonolo Mokua

 Spring clean your values

-Just like the changing seasons, our values may need to shift to accommodate any major or minor life events.
+Just like the changing seasons, our values, like self-control, may need to shift to accommodate any major or minor life events.
 Over the past three years, many of us have been through life-altering changes, whether negative – such as COVID-19 or retrenchment – or positive – such as getting a promotion or a new major purchase.
 In these moments, we need to sit down and revaluate our spending habits.
 If you find that you aren’t on track with your savings target, ask yourself: What is driving my spending?

 As you look through your last few months of spending, take note of whether you were spending within the limits you'd set for yourself and adjust accordingly if there are any areas where you can cut back.